tx-21/MPhil-thesis/Thesis/Outline-structure/thesis-structure.md

 ## The influence of feature engineering on model performance
 ### Positional encoding as new input features
 # Conclusions and recommendations

+Title:
+Forecasting the Ammonia Concentration in the Reclaimed Water using Machine Learning
+Study 1: Algorithm Selections and Data Pre-processing Methodologies in Developing Machine Learning Models for NH$_{3}$N Forecasting.
+Study 2: To incoporate the use of domain knowledge in water/wastewater treatment and established methodology to construct a optimized model for NH$_{3}$N forecasting.